belgianmobileid/doc/authentication.md

   <li>symmetric shared secret</li>
 </ul>

-itsme® recommend using the asymmetric RSA key pair method as it is more secure.
+itsme® recommend using the asymmetric RSA key pair method and allow you to rotate your keys without the need to sync with us.

 ### Asymmetric RSA